karthik/life-hacks/usethis.md

 - [Things](https://culturedcode.com/things/)
 	- *I’ve used it for a very long time and it is my second brain for tasks.
 It doesn’t allow for collaboration (which is a deal breaker for many) but for solo use, it is lovely.*
 - [Hazel](https://www.noodlesoft.com/)
 	- *A tool that runs in the background and automatically cleans up folders.
 I’ve used this for over a decade and often forget that it still runs silently behind the scenes.
-It can clean up your downloads folder, organize your Desktop, and so much more via custom recipes.*
+It can clean up your downloads folder, delete old install binaries, organize your Desktop, and so much more via custom recipes.*
 - [Pop Clip](https://www.popclip.app/)
 	- *A popover menu that appears anytime you select any text.
 It’s great to search directly on a particular site, word counts a block of text, dictionary search, fill the screen, and so much more via [extensions](https://www.popclip.app/extensions/).*
 - [Soulver](https://soulver.app/)